-Matching.
 The matching phase decides whether a recorded summary may be reused when testing higher-level functions in the call graph.
-This is why function Fuzz of Alg.
-1 (line 19) takes the summaries map as argument.
-In particular, while fuzzing a higher-level function in the decomposition phase, the exploration might come across a call to a function for which a summary has already been computed.
-Note, however, that this summary has been computed for a specific calling context.
+This is why function FUZZ of Alg.
+1 (line 22) takes the summaries map as argument.
+On the whole, FUZZ explores (using dynamic symbolic execution) one function at a time, records its interface, and reuses previously-computed summaries.

-Therefore, the matching phase determines whether the encountered calling context of the function is equally or more specific than the old calling context for which the summary has been computed.
+In our context, while fuzzing a higher-level function in the decomposition phase, the exploration might come across a call to a function for which a summary has already been computed.
+Note, however, that this summary has been computed for a particular calling context.
+Therefore, the matching phase determines whether the encountered calling context of the function matches (precisely defined in Sect.
+3.2) the old calling context for which the summary has been computed.
 If this is the case, it is guaranteed that all execution paths of the function for the encountered calling context are described by the recorded summary.
-Consequently, the summary may be reused since no execution paths of the function will be missed.
-If, on the other hard, the calling contexts do not match, the called function is fuzzed as part of the higher-level function (that is, it is inlined to the higher-level function), as if no summary had been recorded.
-In other words, IC-Cut allows that a function is summarized only for a single calling context.
+Consequently, the summary may be reused, since no execution paths of the function will be missed.
+If, on the other hard, the calling contexts do not match, the called function is fuzzed as part of the higher-level function (that is, it is inlined to the higher-level function) as if no summary had been recorded, to avoid missing execution paths or generating false alarms.
+In other words, IC-Cut allows that a function is summarized only for a single calling context, and summary reuse must be calling-context specific.